0123liskigi/Lis-Executer-script.net/README.md

 https://discord.gg/R5kgRnBjBM - My main server full of chaos, designed for my YouTube channel.

 # Lis Exploiter
-Lis Exploiter its a yt exploiter use Executer like Dansploit Krnl nad Omega X
+Lis Exploiter its a yt exploiter use Executer like Dansploit Krnl and Omega X